proteanhq/protean/docs/user/domain/aggregate.rst

 Definition
 ==========

-Aggregates are defined with the help of `@domain.aggregate` decorator:
+Aggregate Roots are identified with the help of `@domain.aggregate` decorator:

 .. code-block:: python